andersonfrailey/UBI_LaTex/paper.md

 % Section 7 (F)
 \section{Tax and Welfare/Transfer Repeal with UBI for 21 Plus}

-This section impliments a UBI limited to those 21 and above.
+This section implements a UBI limited to those 21 and above.
 Using the goal of revenue neutrality after accounting for taxes on the additional income, we found that a UBI of \fuog{} could be given to all 21 and above.
 Unlike when the UBI was given to all above $18$, the additional tax liabilities offset any drop in liabilities resulting from the loss of taxable benefits, so no tax units see a cut in taxes.
 As with the previously discussed reforms, the progressivity of the tax effects is still maintained despite large marginal tax rate increases in the bottom percentiles.
 The results of this reform are shown in Table \ref{table:f1}.

 \begin{table}[H]
 \caption{Tax Liability by Percentile of AGI}